oac-tree/oac-tree/doc/variable.rst

 Managing Attributes
 ^^^^^^^^^^^^^^^^^^^

-The `Variable` class supports an attribute system (see `Attribute System`_).
+The `Variable` class supports an attribute system (see :ref:`Attribute System`).
 Users can set, retrieve, and manipulate attributes using various attribute-related methods:

 .. code-block:: c++